jamesquinlan/principles-programming-languages/topics/c2_design_criteria.md

 Consider the following questions:
 1. What is a good programming language design?
-2. What criteria is used to determine if it is good?
+2. What criteria are used to determine if it is good?

-Language __abstraction__ and __complexity control__ are key requirements for a modern programming language.
+Language __abstraction__ and __complexity control__ are critical requirements for a modern programming language.

 According to Louden & Lambert (2011), a language is "successful" if
 1. Acheieves designers goals